ospalh/3d-printing/cooling_tower/description.md

 Put this on the build plate along with your object to print, and your part will have a bit of time to cool down whil this is printed.

-Set the heights to the bottom and top heights where you have problems with your part.

-I think printing this in y rather than x direction reduces the chance of it tipping over on Průša-style printers.
-(Here the wind, along with the accelaration, might play a role.)

 Print settings

-This needs some advanced setup.
-I know slic3r, and this is how to do it there:
+There are two ways to use this: with OpenSCAD or with your slicer.

+For both ways you first have to check the critical height of your real part.
+That is, the top and bottom height of those small bits where you need (passive) cooling.

+* Set the top and bottom height in the `scad` file or, when it’s working, the customizer.
-* You need both `STL`s, the wall and the modifier
+* Use either the solid or half wall `STL` and use your slicer to cut it to the right height.
-* Load the wall as a normal part.
-Place it on the build plate.
-Away from the real parts, if possible.
+* Use your slicer to print the wall slowly while keeping the normal speed for the real part.

+I use slic3r, and this is how to do the speed setting there:
-* Open the wall’s settings.
+* Select the wall
-* Click on “Load modifier...” and load the modifier `STL`.
+* Click on “Settings”
-* Select the modifier in the tree view
-* Click the green “+” and pick “Speed > Perimeters”
-* Set this to a low value.
-The lower, the longer the print head loiters on the wall.
-* The wall is 100 mm long.
-A perimeter speed of, for example, 10 mm/s gives you ten seconds cooling time for your part.
+* Add (+) “Speed (perimeters)”
+* Put in a low value like 10 mm/s.

 Post printing: